 - 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Recognize that revealing garments such as tube tops, net tops, halter tops, one-shoulder shirts, skorts above mid-thigh, spaghetti straps, spandex shorts or pants without covering garments, plunging necklines (front and or back), bare midriff and see-through garments are not appropriate and should not be worn in a school environment.
-Stomach, back, buttocks, and chest must be completely covered and no undergarments should be showing. - 3.
-Include weather appropriate footwear at all times.
-Footwear that is a safety hazard will not be allowed.
-Shoes must be worn in the school building at all times.
-Shoes with full backs or back straps to are required for all students and community members using the Elementary School playground.
+Recognize that revealing garments are not appropriate and should not be worn in a school environment.
+Stomach, back, buttocks and chest must be completely covered and no undergarments should be showing. - 3.
+Appropriate footwear needs to be worn in school and on the Elementary School Playground at all times.
+Teachers will notify students about appropriate footwear in Physical Education and Science classes for safety purposes. - 4.
+Head coverings will be allowed in the school building, however teachers hold the right to ask students to remove head coverings in their classroom.
+Head coverings shall be removed during testing/assessment situations.
+Exceptions will be made for medical or religious purposes. - 5.
+Not include items that are vulgar, obscene, libelous, or denigrate others in any way, including (but not limited to) race, color, weight, religion, religious practice, national origin, ethnic group, gender, sexual orientation, gender (including gender identity or expression), sex, or disability. - 6.
+Not promote and/or endorse the use of alcohol, tobacco, or other drugs, or self-harm and/or

-- 4. Not include the wearing of hats, scarves, bandanas, hoods, or head coverings in school (7:45 a.m.- 2:24 p.m.) except for a medical or religious purpose. - 5.
-Not include items that are vulgar, obscene, libelous, or denigrate others in any way, including (but not limited to) race, color, weight, religion, religious practice, national origin, ethnic group, gender, sexual orientation, gender (including gender identity or expression), sex or disability. - 6.
-Not promote and/or endorse the use of alcohol, tobacco, or other drugs, or self-harm and/or encourage other illegal or violent activities including the use of weapons. - 7.
-Should not include the wearing of winter or heavy coats during the school day unless the temperature in the classroom falls below 65 degrees Fahrenheit. - 8.
+- encourage other illegal or violent activities, including the use of weapons. - 7.
+Should not include the wearing of winter or heavy coats during the school day.
+This includes blankets.
+If the classroom temperature falls below 65 degrees Fahrenheit, then students will be allowed to wear a coat. - 8.
 Students may not carry backpacks, shoulder bags, or large purses during the school day.
 Purses large enough to carry a standard one-inch binder will be considered too large.